 Et voilà.
 The fairytale Royal Wedding has perhaps been and gone, but the fun isn’t completely over yet.
-A promise is a promise, so let’s continue the celebrations with a procession of some Royal-inspired Macarons.
+A promise is a promise, so let’s continue the celebrations with a Royal Macaron Procession, thanks to you readers.

 It may have been street party galore in Britain on Friday but in Croissy-sur-Seine, just outside Paris, there was another celebration to the Happy Couple amongst a thriving British community.
 Sandra Chol – hairdresser extraordinaire of A Cut Above – invited us to view the wedding, complete with hats, British sandwiches and rather good French bubbly; plus it gave me a good excuse to make these macarons for the occasion.

 I hadn’t had egg and cress sandwiches in years!
 Funny, since Brandie had just done a post for Egg and watercress sandwiches from The Country Cook.

 As the bells were ringing from Westminster Abbey the radiant couple emerged as the Duke and Duchess of Cambridge.
 Now it’s time to pass around the macarons with a Royal Macaron Procession!

 I couldn’t resist making an oval sapphire-themed macaron: inspired by the special Ceylon sapphire and diamond engagement ring that Prince William gave to Kate Middleton.
 It was the ring that Princess Diana chose for her engagement to Prince Charles in 1981.
 I was personally obsessed with Diana and even tried to copy her hairdo as a teenager!

 If you didn’t already see my last guest post, check out Erin’s recipe for Blueberry Curd.
 This was an ideal filling for Blueberry macarons to give that royal sapphire look.